UnicomAI/UnicomBenchmark/CHiSafetyBench/README.md

-# China Unicom Large Language Model safety Dataset
+# CHiSafetyBench: A Chinese Hierarchical Safety Benchmark for Large Language Models